-The horizontal domain is defined on a regular latitude-longitude grid of 0.1° resolution covering longitude 24.95°W to 44.95°E and latitude 30.05°N to 71.95°N. The vertical discretization is defined on 29 terrain-following sigma levels up to about 100hPa.
+The horizontal domain is defined on a regular latitude-longitude grid of 0.1° resolution with grid center points covering longitude 24.95°W to 44.95°E and latitude 30.05°N to 71.95°N. The vertical discretisation is defined on 29 terrain-following sigma levels up to about 100hPa.
 The 12 lowest layers are within the lowest 1 km of the atmosphere and the thickness of the lowest layer is about 20m.
 The model includes an option for downscaling to the surface, but this is not applied in the operational setup.